 Awarding of Funds:

-- Each scholarship is awarded in the amount of $2,500 and are available for teaching credential candidates (credential only or credential with MAE) or Pupil Personnel Services credential candidates in School Psychology or School Counseling (EdS, MAE, or credential only)
+- Each scholarship is awarded in the amount of $2,500 and are available for teaching credential candidates (credential only or credential with MAE)

 - Award recipient must be enrolled full-time and must be continuously enrolled for continued eligibility for the full amount of the award.